 Read: The Best Makeup Stores in London

-9 Magical Alice in Wonderland Places in London, Shops & Cafes
+Alice in Wonderland Places in London: Vendula London, Gabriel’s Wharf

 There you have them, all the most magical Alice in Wonderland places to visit in London, from afternoon tea to gardens, shops and more!